ManoManoTech/ALaMano/CODE_OF_CONDUCT.md

 ## Reporting Violations

-Violations of the Code of Conduct can be reported to ManoMano’s Project Stewards, Antoine Jacoutot (antoine.jacoutot@manomano.com) or Fabien Lemarchand (fabien.lemarchand@manomano.com).
+Violations of the Code of Conduct can be reported to ManoMano’s Project Steward Fabien Lemarchand (fabien.lemarchand@manomano.com).
 The Project Steward will determine whether the Code of Conduct was violated, and will issue an appropriate sanction, possibly including a written warning or expulsion from the project, project sponsored spaces, or project forums.
 We ask that you make a good-faith effort to resolve your conflict via the conflict resolution policy before submitting a report.